New Patients (301) 508-9755

 Why do I need a dental crown?

 You may need one to restore your oral health.
 Dentists use them to treat weak, decaying, and worn-down teeth.
-They can also anchor a dental bridge, and act as a cap for dental implants.
-Dental crowns are so versatile that your dentist may use one in restorative dentistry as well as cosmetic dentistry.
+They can also anchor a dental bridge and act as a cap for dental implants.
+Dental crowns are so versatile that your dentist may use one in restorative and cosmetic dentistry.

 A dental crown can consist of a variety of compounds such as porcelain, ceramic, metal, acrylic, and gold.
 Typically, your dentist will use a metal crown on the molars.
 Our dentist will use a dental cement to hold the crown in place.
 This is a semi-permanent treatment for a damaged tooth.